kirklandnuts/sql_de_mayo/installation_and_setup/macos_linux/README.md

 ```
 $ ./install_psql.sh
 ```
+Note that you will be asked to enter a password; this is the password to your user account on your computer.
 4. Check that you have installed PostgreSQL properly by checking the version number with the following command:
 ```
 $ postgres -V